 - Your name (to make note of who picked up the packet on the participant's behalf).

 Participants without a bib, included in your packet, WILL NOT be allowed on a shuttle bus and WILL NOT be allowed to participate in the 10K.
 If you are caught with a fraudulent bib, a bib from the virtual 10k, or without a bib, you will be cited and banned from future Great Columbia Crossing events.

 What are "Clam Bucks?"

 Every registered participant will receive 5 wooden tokens known as Clam Bucks, each worth $1, which can be redeemed at a variety of local restaurants in our area during race week!

-A list of participating restaurants and instructions on how to use clam bucks will be provided to registered participants.
+A list of participating restaurants and instructions on how to use clam bucks is on this page and will be provided to registered participants.

 Can I use my time to qualify for a marathon?